 An active fiducial marker is able to transmit its individual parameters and data to the system.
 It can also notify the fusionTrack with alert messages.
 An error message alerting that battery power is low is sent.
 That message must be handled by the integrator to alert the operator that the marker is not considered as operational due to a low battery and the fiducials must be turned off.
 A weak optical signal from the IR-LEDs can lead to a wrong estimation of the position.
 The integrator should ensure the fiducials are turned off if the battery voltage goes under a given threshold.
 Markers have to meet the IEC60601-1 requirement regarding 'Protection against excessive temperatures and other hazards'.
 The integrator should use redundant fiducials (i.e. four or more fiducials instead of only three) and require the reconstructed marker to use all of them.
 The default parameters have been chosen to ensure optimal tracking performances.
 Changing them might impact the performances of the fusionTrack system.
-The fusionTrack device must be cleaned as described in Chapter 17.
+The fusionTrack device must be cleaned as described in Chapter 19.
 When the application requires that an option is set, the integrator must not assume that the configuration is done when exiting the setting function, but must ensure that the option is applied before using the data.
+The certification of the fusionTrack has been conducted excluding the usage of an atracConnect board.
+Integrator intending to use an aCn is responsible for the certification of his final product.
 The GUI demo software is not part of the fusionTrack software system.
 It is only meant to provide a showcase of what can be achieved using the SDK.
 The GUI demo software does not belong to the fusionTrack product.
 The reference implementation is the distributed C / C++ API.
 The other language bindings are not subject to thorough testing, as the C / C++ do.
 Integrators are responsible for their software validation using other language bindings.
 When performing step 7 of the fusionTrack shock detection unit firmware update procedure, the fusionTrack must be at room temperature and switched off for at least 4 h.